 Figure 11.6.1 presents income net of social security, income tax and housing costs by household composition for the income quintiles.
-All household types are represented in the lowest income quintile, although one adult, 65 and over, are most prevalent, representing 30% of all households, whilst three and four adults, 16-64, are the least prevalent at 3%.
+All household types are represented in the lowest income quintile, although one adult, 65 and over are most prevalent, representing 30% of all households within the lowest quintile, whilst three and four adults, 16-64 are the least prevalent (3%).

-Within the highest income quintile two adults, (16-64) is the most prevalent household type, with just under a quarter of all households and one adult (16-64) with child(ren) the least prevalent, with just 1% of all households.
+Within the highest income quintile, two adults, (16-64) is the most prevalent household type representing just under a quarter (24%) of all households within this quintile.
+One adult (16-64) with child(ren) are the least prevalent household group, comprising just 1% of households in the highest quintile.